 You’re having your furnace and ducts cleaned.
 In front of you lie two quotes for the job.
 One looks good.
-The other is, well, a little higher in price.
-Here’s how to be sure that you’re really getting the best deal.
+The other is, well, a higher in price.
+Here’s how to be sure that you’re really getting the best deal when you compare duct cleaning pricing.

 Does the quote include everything?